Invoice Sub-Feature

 Why Flint fits this intent

-These are the product-shape reasons this search overlaps with Flint instead of a generic processor or a heavier back-office suite.
+These are the product-shape reasons this query maps to Flint instead of a generic processor integration or a heavier back-office suite.

 Quick pay creates the backing order internally, so the workflow stays fast without giving up Flint's structured payments model.